When to Repair or Replace Your Cracked Windshield?

 When Replacement is Necessary

 The depth of a crack or chip can also determine the necessity for replacement.
-If the damage penetrates more than halfway through the windshield, it compromises the structural integrity, making replacement necessary.
+If the damage penetrates more than halfway through the windshield, it compromises the structural integrity, making the need for a full windshield replacement necessary.
+When assessing the damage, you may wonder, can it be repaired or do I need a full replacement?
+This depends largely on how deep and extensive the damage is.

 Different types of damage can also dictate the need for a windshield replacement: